UBS-IB/bayesian_tree/README.md

-# A Bayesian Decision Tree Algoroithm
+# A Bayesian Decision Tree Algorithm
 This is an implementation of the paper: [A Bayesian Decision Tree Algorithm](https://arxiv.org/abs/1901.03214) by Nuti et al.

 ## Feature Support

 This package implements:
-* Binary Classification
+* Binary classification
 * Multi-class classification
 * Regression